abhi1-2/OR-Tools-Blog/index.md

 The above mentioned are just a few constraints we would like to put during roster generation, but doing so manually for the hundreds of Delivery Boys in over 140+ outlets is pretty much impossible.
 <center><img src='https://drive.google.com/uc?export=view&id=1sa5BJXk57UMSDoCYztPIZfDDACLYwx1M' height='50%'></center>
 This happens to be a perfect use case of OR-tools Constraint Optimization Solver <b>CP-SAT</b>.

+The CP-SAT solver is technologically superior to the original CP solver and should be preferred in almost all situations.
+The exceptions are small problems for which solutions can be found quickly using either solver.
+In those cases you may find that the original CP solver outperforms CP-SAT.

 Check out the <a href='https://developers.google.com/optimization/scheduling/employee_scheduling'>Nurse Scheduling Problem</a> to get a rudimentary understanding of employee scheduling and CP-SAT.